benjaminsdk/Brain-Cancer-Machine-Learning---Accuracy-Score-SVC-KNN-LogisticRegression-/README.md

 ## Objective of code

-To determine which Machine Learning Models has higher accuracy in predicting Brain Cancer
+To determine which Machine Learning Model has higher accuracy in predicting Brain Cancer.

 ## Approach